The mission of the Raleigh Historic Development Commission is to identify, preserve, protect, and promote Raleigh’s historic resources.

 Bringing Raleigh's Design Guidelines Into The 21st Century

-On February 7, 2017 the Raleigh City Council held a public hearing on the update to the Design Guidelines for Raleigh Historic Districts and Landmarks.
+On February 7, 2017 the City Council held a public hearing on the update to the Design Guidelines for Raleigh Historic Districts and Landmarks.
 Under discussion was final approval of the document as previously approved by the Raleigh Historic Development Commission (RHDC) and the Planning Commission.
 At the hearing, a representative from the Society for the Preservation of Historic Oakwood (SPHO) proposed the addition of two guidelines in the Additions (3.2) and New Construction (3.3) sections of the document.
-(SPHO Memo)
+(SPHO Memo) The public hearing was held open to allow for additonal public comment.

 At the January 19, 2016 meeting the RHDC approved the draft of the Design Guidelines for Raleigh Historic Districts that combines the 2011 proposed updates and the 2014 proposed updates to the new construction and additions section.
 This update includes an expanded glossary.
 The draft may be viewed here.
 Written comments were provided to the commission at the December 15, 2015 RHDC meeting.